smarthomej/addons/bundles/org.smarthomej.binding.tr064/README.md

 Comments are separated from the value with a '#' (e.g. `192.168.0.77 # Daughter's iPhone`).
 The full string is used for the channel label.

+Two more advanced parameters are used for the backup thing action.
+The `backupDirectory` is the directory where the backup files are stored.
+The default value is the userdata directory.
+The `backupPassword` is used to encrypt the backup file.
+This is equivalent to setting a password in the UI.
+If no password is given, the user password (parameter `password`) is used.

 ### `subdevice`, `subdeviceLan`

 Additional informations (i.e. channels) are available in subdevices of the bridge.